patilasmit/Credit-Card-Financial-Dashboard/README.md

 # credit_card_financial_dashboard

 This Power BI dashboard provides insights into credit card transactions, customer demographics, spending patterns, and other key metrics related to credit card usage.
-It is designed to help stakeholders make data-driven decisions by providing a comprehensive view of the credit card business.# credit_card_financial_dashboard power_bi_dashboard
+It is designed to help stakeholders make data-driven decisions by providing a comprehensive view of the credit card business.

 Features
 Customer Demographics: Visualize customer demographics such as age, gender, income, and location.